LoopKit/loopdocs/docs/faqs/rileylink-faqs.md

 ## What are the differences between RileyLinks?

-There are two different types of RL currently; the difference being the antenna is optimized for the pump you are using.
+There are two different types of RileyLink (RL) currently; the difference being the antenna is optimized for the pump you are using.

 <p align="center">
 <img src="../img/two-rl.png" width="650">